MediumChaiLatte2Sugars/LightBnB/LightBnB_WebApp/README.md

   - If you get prompted for the database information, you may specify desired values for each field, or you may keep the defaults by hitting enter (**keep note of these values**).
   - Use [this](https://www.postgresqltutorial.com/postgresql-getting-started/connect-to-postgresql-database/) guide if you used the alternate installation links from earlier.

-  > **This part is OS agnostic provided a successful conection to the PostgreSQL shell**
+  >**This part is OS agnostic provided a successful conection to the PostgreSQL shell**

-  - [create](https://www.postgresql.org/docs/15/sql-createdatabase.html) the database with a name of your choice ('lightbnb' for example)
+  - [Create](https://www.postgresql.org/docs/15/sql-createdatabase.html) the database with a name of your choice ('lightbnb' for example)
-  - create the accompanying tables by using this [schema](/migrations/01_schema.sql) running the following command:
+  - Create the accompanying tables by using this [schema](/migrations/01_schema.sql) running the following command:

   ```
   \i /migrations/01_schema.sql